AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/text-mode/text-mode-syntax-overview.md

      >
      >Statement connectors are case sensitive and always uppercase.
 "AND" can be omitted in text mode.

 * Wildcards to make filters more dynamic and customize them for the current time or the user who is logged in.
-For information about wildcards, see [Wildcard filter variables](../../../reports-and-dashboards/reports/reporting-elements/understand-wildcard-filter-variables.md).
+For information about wildcards, see [Wildcard filter variables overview](../../../reports-and-dashboards/reports/reporting-elements/understand-wildcard-filter-variables.md).